Legaeldan/milestone-3/README.md

 - **valign-wrapper on IE11**
     There is an issue with the valign-wrapper not being supported on IE11.
 As this is critical to the layout of the system, including the flex footer, I was unable to remove this for compatibility on Internet Explorer.
 Flex is crucial to the static footer, and to the vertical layout on Chrome.

+- **Windows 10 Flickering**
+    When Windows 10 system scale is set to 125%, the webpage flickers when the mouse is moved.
+A scroll bar also flickers on mouse move.
+Other than changing system settings back to 100%, I have found no cause or resolution to this.

 - **Ingredient List on Mobile**
     An issue arose when adding a drink.
 When the user scrolls through the ingredients list and selects an item further down the list than the view height.
 The modal will expand as if the list behind is at full height.
 This issue has not been replicated on desktop.